Gnaget2/hassio/README.md

 ### Running Hassio 0.62.1 on a Raspberry Pi3b with a 16 gb sandisk ultra class10 card
 * Using Homebridge to get support for Homekit and Siri
-* Using Home Assistant Cloud for Alexa
+* Using alexa skill to integrate alexa to Home Assistant

 ## Hubs
 * 433 mhz: RFXTRX433e